Servideska/HPC/doc.zih.tu-dresden.de/docs/jobs_and_resources/partitions_and_limits.md

 !!! note

-    The ML nodes have 4way-SMT, so for every physical core allocated (e.g., with `SLURM_HINT=nomultithread`), you will always get 4*1443 MB, because the memory of the other threads is allocated implicitly, too.
+    Some nodes have multithreading (SMT) enabled, so for every physical core allocated (e.g., with `SLURM_HINT=nomultithread`), you will always get `MB per Core`*`number of threads`, because the memory of the other threads is allocated implicitly, too.
+    Those nodes are marked with an asterisk.
     Some of the partitions, denoted with a double asterisk, have a counterpart for interactive jobs.
 These partitions have a `-interactive` suffix (e.g. `ml-interactive`) and have the same configuration.